SomeoneElseSt/stiven.me/README.md

 python3 -m http.server 8000
 ```

-Run online in a temporary url with ngrok
+After starting the server locally you can expose it through a temporary url with ngrok in a separate terminal:
 ```
-python3 -m http.server 8000 && ngrok http 8000
+ngrok http 8000
 ```

-The "Forwarding" url exposes the local build
+The "Forwarding" url exposes the local build.

-If you recieve a ngrok unavailable ports error, you can kill existing ngrok ports with this command
+If you recieve a ngrok unavailable ports error, you can kill existing ngrok ports with this command:

 ```
 pkill -f ngrok